 2.10.1.
 "Objective luminous flux" means:

-(a) In the case of a light source:
+(a) In the case of a UN approved light source:

 The value of the objective luminous flux, not including any tolerances, as indicated in the relevant data sheet of the applicable light source Regulation according to which the light source is approved;

-(b) In the case of an LED module:
+(b) In the case of a light source module:

-The value of the objective luminous flux as indicated in the technical specification submitted with the LED module for approval of the lamp of which the LED module is a part;
+The value of the objective luminous flux as indicated in the technical specification submitted with the light source module for approval of the lamp of which the light source module is a part;

+(c) In the case of a non-replaceable light source:

+The value of the objective luminous flux as indicated in the technical specification submitted with the non-replaceable light source for approval of the lamp of which the non-replaceable light source is a part;

 …

 5.29.
-A LED module does not need to be replaceable, if so stated in the communication sheet of the component type-approval.
+Alight source module does not need to be replaceable, if so stated in the communication sheet of the component type-approval.

 …